-The area stream beds, road cuts of Muskingum County and Licking County, are also great places to find quartz crystals in Ohio.
+The area stream beds, and road cuts of Muskingum County and Licking County, are also great places to find quartz crystals in Ohio.

 FAQ About Rockhounding in Ohio

-Sill did not find the answer to your answers about rockhounding in Ohio?
+Sill did not find the answer to your answers about rockhounding in Ohio.
 Find frequently asked questions in the section below: